Clivern/Anubis/docs/_posts/2025-08-17-understanding-elixir-genserver.md

 end
 ```

-To use the Hashmap GenServer from other parts of your `Phoenix` application, you can interact with it directly since it's registered under the module name.
-Here's how:
+To use the Hashmap GenServer from anywhere else in your `Phoenix` app, you can talk to it directly since it's registered under the module name.
+Here's how you'd do it:

 ```elixir
 pid = ScutiWeb.Service.Hashmap